Bruno-Gallani/case_trust.rocks/README.md

-The solution was all written in *Python*, the original file used for solving the problem was a jupyter notebook `.ipynb`.
+The solution was all written in **Python**, the original file used for solving the problem was a jupyter notebook `.ipynb`.
 You can find it <a href="https://github.com/Bruno-Gallani/case_trust.rocks/blob/main/Case%20-%20TrustRocks.ipynb">here</a>.
-- The official <a href="https://developers.google.com/sheets/api/quickstart/python">Google Sheets API documentation</a> was used as reference for building this app.
+- The official <a href="https://developers.google.com/sheets/api/quickstart/python">Google Sheets API documentation</a> was used as a reference for building this app.

 The requirements for running the presented script are:
 - <a href="https://www.python.org/downloads/">Python</a> installed, preferentially the most recent version;